rticommunity/rtiacademy/chat_app/README.md

 ## Prerequisites

-- Connext 6.0.1 or 6.1.0
+- Connext 6.1.0

 ## Versions

 Here you can find different versions of this application depending on the programming language used to implement them.
-Each implementation has its own folder named as the programming language used.
+Each implementation has its own folder named.

 Please, take a look to the specific README files inside each folder to see how to build and run the example.